GameDog9988/allegory-of-the-cave/readme.md

 # Allegory of the Cave
 Interactive 3D audiovisual exerience made using JavaScript with the help of Three.js.
-Made for Pitt's ENGCMP1130 class as part of a assignment to create a project that encompasses Plato's Allegory of the Cave story.
+Made for Pitt's ENGCMP1130 class as part of an assignment to create a project that encompasses Plato's Allegory of the Cave story.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/51346343/147144635-7eaeead4-2450-40b9-90b2-f0da6dd75995.png" alt="allegory of the cave project screenshot">